 Upcycling materials rather than buying new ones is an excellent way to go green.
 Upcycling has grown in popularity, with homeowners having a go at more creative upcycling projects than ever before.
 Data has also shown that a staggering one-third of UK adults admit they throw away old furniture that could be recycled or reused.
 Just imagine the amount that ends up in landfill!
 Many old or spare materials and furniture can be put to good use in the garden.

 Storage boxes, ladders, spare wood, and even old food containers can be reused and upcycled.
 Use them to hang plants, create planters, store gardening tools, or as garden decorations.
 Items can also be used to create homes for wildlife around your garden, such as habitats for hedgehogs and birds.
-You could build a birdhouse, create a hedgehog home, or repurpose an old teacup into a bird feeder.
+You could build a birdhouse, create a hedgehog home, make a bee hotel, or repurpose an old teacup into a bird feeder.
 Pinterest is a great source of inspiration here.

 Plant your own vegetable patch